2024 AFA Liga Profesional de Fútbol

 The 2024 Liga Profesional de Fútbol (officially the Torneo Betano 2024 for sponsorship reasons) was the 134th season of top-flight professional football in Argentina.
 The league season began on 10 May and ended on 16 December 2024.

 Twenty-eight teams competed in the league: twenty-six returning from the 2023 season as well as two promoted teams from the 2023 Primera Nacional (Independiente Rivadavia and Deportivo Riestra), both teams were participating in Argentine Primera División for the first time in history from this season.
 River Plate were the defending champions.

 On 25 May 2024, the match Godoy Cruz vs. San Lorenzo (3rd round) was suspended in the 48th minute after a fight broke out between the supporters of Godoy Cruz in the stands of the Estadio Malvinas Argentinas.
 The AFA Disciplinary Court decided on 6 June 2024 to resume the match and play the remaining 42 minutes on a date to be determined behind closed doors.
 Godoy Cruz were deducted three points and had to play two games behind closed doors.
 They also had to pay San Lorenzo's travel expenses and a fine.
 On 8 August 2024, the Court of Appeals returned the three points to Godoy Cruz and upheld the other sentences.
 The match was resumed on 12 October 2024.

 On 15 December 2024, Vélez Sarsfield won their 11th national league championship in the final round after defeating Huracán 2–0 and, at the same time, Newell's Old Boys defeated Talleres (C) 1–3.
 It was their first title since the 2013 Supercopa Argentina.

 As winners of the 2024 Argentine Primera División, Vélez Sarsfield earned the right to play against the winners of the 2024 Copa de la Liga Profesional in the 2024 Trofeo de Campeones de la Liga Profesional and the winners of the 2024 Copa Argentina in the 2024 Supercopa Argentina.
 They also automatically qualified for the 2025 Copa Libertadores group stage.

 Competition format

 The competition was run under a single round-robin, contested by 28 teams (26 from the previous edition plus 2 promoted from Primera Nacional).
 The champions qualified for the 2025 Copa Libertadores as Argentina 1.
 The qualification for international tournaments was determined by an aggregate table of the 2024 Primera División and 2024 Copa de la Liga Profesional first stage tournaments.

 In this season two teams would be relegated to the Primera Nacional.
-One team would be relegated based on coefficients, while the bottom team of the aggregate table would also be relegated, however, on 17 October 2024, AFA decided that no teams would be relegated.
+One team would be relegated based on coefficients, while the bottom team of the aggregate table would also be relegated, however, on 17 October 2024, AFA decided that no teams would be relegated due to the league's expansion to 30 teams the next season.